sayanee/build-podcast/readme.md

-[Build Podcast](http://build-podcast.com) is a weekly screencast on a new tool for software/hardware development and design.
-Start building!
+####[Build Podcast](http://build-podcast.com) is a show about technology tools for design and development.
+Each week, [Sayanee](http://sayan.ee) will be creating a screencast that will take you through step-by-step in using one tool to build a little project, all in the fun spirit of hacking, creating and building stuff!

-Each episode uses a MAC OSX Lion machine and assumes that the viewer has an intermediate level in development of software/hardware to pick new tools for building stuff.
+Each episode uses a [MAC OS X Mountain Lion](http://en.wikipedia.org/wiki/OS_X_Mountain_Lion) in a [MacBook Pro machine](http://support.apple.com/kb/sp541) and assumes that the viewer has an intermediate level in development of software/hardware to pick new tools for building stuff.

+Why a show on **tools** you might ask?
+Because humans are essentially **tools builders**, and we have an immense chance to shape our envionment in that way.

+> We shape our tools and then our tools shape us. ~ Marshall McLuhan

+> Computers are like a bicycle for our minds. ~ Steve Jobs